 Advanced T-beam manufacturing line.

-Automation enables high level of productivity
+Automation enables a high level of productivity

-Modular and proven panel line machinery is always done by listening customer wishes and with modern welding processes combined with the PEMA ideology.
+Modular and proven panel line machinery is always done by listening to customer wishes and with modern welding processes combined with the PEMA ideology.

-Especially in cruise ship building the ratio of transversal and longitudinal Tees is quite high compared to the traditional tanker or bulk carrier manufacturing.
+Especially in cruise shipbuilding the ratio of transversal and longitudinal Tees is quite high compared to the traditional tanker or bulk carrier manufacturing.